info Article Contributors

 The steps to do so are as follows:

-• Add up the total value of both numbers in the fraction
+1. Add up the total value of both numbers in the fraction

-• Then look at the second number in the original fraction
+2. Then look at the second number in the original fraction

-• This is the total chance of winning that you have for your bet out of the total you worked out in the first step
+3. This is the total chance of winning that you have for your bet out of the total you worked out in the first step

-• So, with a 3/1 bet, the implied probability would be that your bet would win 1 out of 4 times
+4. So, with a 3/1 bet, the implied probability would be that your bet would win 1 out of 4 times

 If you’re placing a bet on a favorite then your chances of winning would significantly increase.

-⭐For example, a bet on a 1/7 would mean that this bet has a 7 out of 8 chance to win.
+For example: a bet on a 1/7 would mean that this bet has a 7 out of 8 chance to win.
 It should be obvious that in these situations the risk is much lower, which is why the payout is a lot lower.

 Finding the Best Value

-Finding the best value for bets using fractional odds is linked to a number of other techniques, so firstly you need to make sure that you have carried out a lot of research.
-If your research is of a high enough standard you will be able to find out which bets provide the best value.
+Finding the best value for bets using fractional odds is linked to many other techniques, so firstly you need to make sure that you have carried out a lot of research.

-🔹The main way that you would do this is by using the implied probability that the odds provide.
 If you find a bet that offers implied odds of 1 in 4 bets winning, but the stats point towards 2 in 4 bets winning, then this would be good value.

-🔹It’s also possible to find good value by using in-play betting.
+• It’s also possible to find good value by using in-play betting.
 Here you will be able to see how the game is going and use the changing odds to find value.

 Fractional Odds Converted to Other Odds